English

 Description

-In this class, we will explore a variety of science fiction texts and what they have to say about society and humanity.
-We will read works like Ender’s Game by Orson Scott Card and The Last Cuentista by Donna Barba Higuera, examining how these narratives grapple with themes of identity, morality, and the role of technology in improving society.
+In this class, we will explore the captivating intersections between Biblical narratives and fairy tales.
+We will read many of the original fairy tales (including Grimms’ and Anderson’s) as well as more modern tales including C.S.
+Lewis’s Till We Have Faces and A Monster Calls by Patrick Ness.
+Join us on a literary journey that seeks to understand the universal appeal of these narratives, celebrating the power of storytelling to convey enduring truths across cultural and imaginative landscapes.
 Teacher-led, Student-driven class discussion will be the driving force of the class as we seek to apply critical thinking and a Christ-centered worldview to the depictions of society presented in the texts.
 Along the way, students will be challenged with a variety of writing assignments, both analytical and creative.

 Description